Find Trade Colleges

 70% Freshmen Loans

-There are 49 students at Aveda Institute - Boise in total, 28 are full-time undergraduates.
+There are 28 full-time undergraduates at Aveda Institute - Boise, and 49 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

 70% of Aveda Institute - Boise students take out loans to afford college costs.
 The average amount of student loans is $7,390 a year.